Shakhtar Donetsk produces stunning Champions League upset to defeat 13-time winner Real Madrid

 The defeat caps a miserable few days for Real, which suffered another shock defeat at the weekend to newly promoted Cadiz.
 Coach Zinedine Zidane, who cut a helpless and bemused figure on the sidelines, has plenty of work to do ahead of El Clasico against bitter rival Barcelona on Saturday.

-Night to remember
+A night to remember

 There were certainly several warning signs early on for Real, which started the match looking sluggish and lazy.
 Those in white were second to every loose ball and Shakhtar's young, inexperienced team looked to have an extra spring in its step.